HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Hereditary disease with autosomal dominant inheritance (mutation of the CIAS1 gene (cold-induced autoinflammatory syndrome 1 gene, NLRP3 gene) located on chromosome region 1q44, inherited with incomplete penetrance.
-The gene is expressed in leukocytes of peripheral blood and codes for cryopyrin.
-It has the same N-terminal protein domain as pyrin, whose alterations are the cause of Familial Mediterranean Fever.
+Hereditary disease with autosomal dominant inheritance (mutation inherited with incomplete penetrance of the CIAS1 gene (cold-induced autoinflammatory syndrome 1 gene, NLRP3 gene) located on chromosomal region 1q44.
+The gene is expressed in peripheral blood leukocytes and encodes cryopyrin.
+It has the same N-terminal protein domain as pyrin, alterations in which are the cause of Familial Mediterranean Fever.

-Mutations in the genes NALP3/CIAS1/PYPAF1 are responsible for 2 other syndromes:
+Mutations in the NALP3/CIAS1/PYPAF1 genes are responsible for 2 other clinical syndromes:

 ManifestationThis section has been translated automatically.